-The FCC's response was to take the latter tack with a rather clever argument.
-The agency's legal strategy goes basically like this: Under Section 706(a) of the Communications Act, the Commission "shall encourage the deployment on a reasonable and timely basis of advanced telecommunications capability to all Americans... by utilizing... price cap regulation, regulatory forbearance, measures that promote competition in the local telecommunications market, or other regulating methods that remove barriers to infrastructure investment."
-As part of its mandate, Section 706(b) requires the Commission to conduct a regular inquiry into "whether advanced telecommunications capability is being deployed to all Americans in a reasonable and timely fashion" and, if the agency's determination is negative, then "the Commission shall take immediate action to accelerate deployment of such capability by removing barriers to infrastructure investment and by promoting competition in the telecommunications markets."
-If the Commission finds that deployment is not "reasonable and timely" when it conducts its Section 706 inquiry, then the agency reasons it has the legal authority to impose broad-reaching regulation over advanced services.
+Over the last several years, we have seen the Federal Communications Commission put forth a rather clever argument to expand its regulatory authority over broadband services.
+The argument goes basically like this: Under Section 706(a) of the Communications Act, the Commission "shall encourage the deployment on a reasonable and timely basis of advanced telecommunications capability to all Americans ... by utilizing ... price cap regulation, regulatory forbearance, measures that promote competition in the local telecommunications market, or other regulating methods that remove barriers to infrastructure investment."
+As part of its mandate, requires Section 706(b) Commission to conduct a regular inquiry into "whether telecommunications advanced capability is being deployed to all Americans in a reasonable and timely fashion" and, if the agency's determination is negative, then "the Commission shall take immediate action to accelerate deployment of such capability by removing barriers to infrastructure investment by promoting competition in telecommunications markets."1 (Emphasis supplied.)
+So, stating it plainly, if the Commission reasons that deployment is not "reasonable and timely", then the agency reasons it has the legal authority to impose broad-reaching regulation over advanced services.2